+Directors/Officers/Significant Shareholders
-Directors/Officers/Significant Shareholders Company The conflict of interest policy of the Company as embodied in the Corporate Policy Manual and the Personnel Manual requires the execution by each officer and employee of an undertaking under which he expressly states that he is in compliance with such policy, will conduct himself according with the terms thereof and is not presently in violation of it, with the further undertaking to inform Management through the Conflict of Interest Committee in the event he becomes involved in a conflict of interest situation.
-A Conflict of Interest Committee (composed of the Vice Presidents for Human Resources and Management Department, Corporate Planning, National Sales, and

-Refinery, and the Treasurer or the Controller) is formed to assist the Chairman and the President in the implementation of the conflict of interest policy by performing the following responsibilities:
+The conflict of interest policy of the Company as embodied in the Corporate Policy Manual and the Personnel Manual equires the execution by each officer and employee of an undertaking under which he expressly states that he is in compliance with such policy, will conduct himself according with the terms thereof and is not presently in violation of it, with the further undertaking to inform Management through the Conflict of Interest Committee in the event he pecomes involved in a conflict of interest situation.
+A Conflict of Interest Committee (composed of the Vice Presidents for Human Resources and Management Department, Corporate Planning, National Sales, and Refinery, and the Treasurer or the Controller) is formed to essist the Chairman and the President in the implementation of the conflict of interest policy by performing the following responsibilities:

+n e iii c v v h

-- 1. review and make recommendations on the application of the conflict of interest policy and associated procedures to assure consistent application; - 2. review and make recommendations on any specific conflict of interest situation raised; and - 3. investigate any violation of the policy and recommend to the Chairman and the President the appropriate course of action (any situation that poses remote or insignificant danger or prejudice to the Company need not be elevated to the Chairman and the President, except when the officer involved is a member of the Conflict of Interest Committee).
+review and make recommendations on the application of the conflict of interest policy and associated procedures to assure consistent application; review and make recommendations on any specific 3. investigate any violation of the policy and recommend to the Chairman and the President the appropriate course of action (any situation that poses remote or insignificant danger or prejudice to the Company need not be elevated to the Chairman and the President, except when the officer involved is a member of the Conflict of Interest Committee).
 The General Counsel of the Company as the secretary of the Conflict of Interest Committee reviews all conflict of interest undertakings executed and reports to the committee any relevant conflict of interest situation.
 The conflict of interest policy provides that any violation thereof may result in disciplinary action, including termination for cause.
 Related party transactions of Company are on an arm's length basis in a manner similar to transactions with non-related parties.
 Such transactions are made at normal market prices and terms.
 An assessment is undertaken at each financial year by examining the final position of the related party and the market in which the related party operates.
+Group The discussion on the implementation of the conflict of interest policy of the Company as above-discussed in the immediately preceding row in relation to the Company applies to conflict of interest situations in the rest of the Petron Group as well.